 Many of these things also provided us with daily exercise, eliminating the need to drive to a fitness center for exercise.
 It also meant that certain health conditions were hardly ever seen; for instance, when I was a kid in school no one was overweight, fat or obese.
 Not only that but almost none of the kids had allergies or other illnesses that are common today.

 - Nuclear Power, Earthquakes and Our Energy Consumption

 - Obama gives $36 Billion in guarantees to nuclear power plants

 - Electricity for Our Homes: Wind Power or Mountaintop Removal

-If we go back, past the 1960s, we can see even more behaviors that are extremely Green.
+If we go back, way past the 1960s, we can see daily behaviors that are extremely green compared to today.
 Most of these revolved around the small communities and villages, where everyone played a role in providing the needs of those nearest to them.

 This isn’t to say that we were so green back then but rather to point out there are dozens of things we did daily and many of them have been forgotten.

 The point is, we don’t have to be a marketers ideal consumer.
 And, we don’t have to abandon old-fashioned ways of doing things just because they’ve been done before… there are some pretty nifty things that the older people we all know can share with us… they’re just wanting to be asked.
 Additionally, there are plenty of terrific new advancements that creative-thinkers have brought us, here are a few of our favorites.